hanszhang717/hancezhang-blog/content/en/posts/repetition-over-perfection.md

 But here's the nuance: **you can't optimize for quality if you quit.** The math is brutal but simple: **perfection × 0 days = 0.
 Mediocrity × 1000 days = mastery.**

-**The way to get good isn't to try to be perfect.
-It's to keep doing it until you can't help but get better.**
+**The path to greatness isn't perfection.
+It's repetition until improvement becomes inevitable.**

 ## Returning to Nietzsche